Church Pews Re-upholstered New Jersey

 To ensure continuous service, we split the work into two week-long phases with our field team and shop team scheduled in advance with a one day safety margin.

 Early Monday morning, the field crew removed the padded parts of the pews: unscrewing the components, labeling them and loading them in the trailer.
+The book trays remained in place because we were not recovering those sections.
 As you can see, it took some crawling around on the floor and then a bunch of carrying.

 Re-Upholstering the Pews